daily-demos/custom-video-daily-react-hooks/README.md

 ## Requirements

 To use this demo, you will first need to [create a Daily account](https://dashboard.daily.co/signup).
+You will also need a Daily room URL, which you can get via two options in this demo:
-You will need your Daily API key, which can be found on the [Developers](https://dashboard.daily.co/developers) page, if you want to create new rooms through the demo UI.
+- To create new Daily rooms directly through this demo's UI, you will need your Daily API key, which can be found on the [Developers](https://dashboard.daily.co/developers) page.
+This will be used in your environment variables.
+(Instructions below.)

-You can use existing Daily rooms in the demo by pasting the room URL into the input.
+- Alternatively, you can use existing Daily rooms in the demo by pasting the room URL into the input.
 The room URL should be in this format to be valid: `https://your-domain.daily.co/room-name`, with `daily-domain` changed to your domain, and `room-name` changed to the name of the existing room you would like to use.

 ---